Fact checked

 Average cost of a will in Canada

 Of Canadians who don’t have a will, 18% say it’s because getting one would be too expensive.
 That’s a misconception.
-The cost of making a will varies depending on the complexity of your estate.
-That can range from free (using a template), to thousands of dollars.
+The cost of making a will varies depending on the complexity of your estate and where you live.
+That can range from free (using a template) to thousands of dollars.
 Unless you have a complex estate, you may be able to get a legal will that meets your needs for less than $200.

 Some of the most affordable ways to get a well-constructed will include using a will kit, which can be effective for those on a budget with simple estates, or using online will services like Willful that will guide you through the process, while also making expert support available for your more complex questions.